 2. Home screen

 This screen is the starting point of the user journey.
+In fact, this is the face of your product, its presentation.
+That is why it is so important to use all the possibilities of mobile application design to make it exciting.
 There are three main aspects of any home screen — it represents the idea of the product, and the features of the app, and reveals the general flow and possible paths for the user to go.

 The design of such screens varies a lot depending on the type of app, still, the most important thing to remember — it includes the features to be right at hand.